AIPowerGrid/comfy-bridge/README.md

 ### Step 4: Select Models 🎨

+> 🔗 **Blockchain Model Registry**: All models are registered and validated through the ModelVault smart contract on Base Mainnet.
+This ensures authenticity, proper attribution, and trustless model discovery.

 **Option A: Use the Desktop App (Recommended - Created Automatically!)**
 1. Look for **"AI Power Grid Manager"** shortcut on your desktop
 2. Double-click to launch (no browser needed!)
 3. Browse available models (filter by your GPU's VRAM)
+   - All models are verified on the blockchain ✅
+   - Only registered models can be downloaded and hosted
 4. Click **Download** for models you want to host
 5. Wait for downloads to complete
 6. Click **"Start Hosting"** → You're earning! 🎉